 Public education is a privilege and a right available to everyone in our country and 90% of the nations’ children attend public school.
-We want to provide a window into the world of one urban school district, the many dedicated people, the myriad of opportunities available and the complexity of effectively serving the needs of all students.
+We provide a window into the world of one urban school district, the many dedicated people, the myriad of opportunities available and the complexity of effectively serving the needs of all students.

 On May 8, 2012, fifty small camera crews followed a wide-ranging group of individuals who participate, attend, support and work in the School District.
 Teachers, students, principals, volunteers and many others revealed their unique involvement in what makes a public school district function.
-This film will be the story of public school at the moment things are happening.
+This film tells the story of public school at the moment things are happening.
 No voice-over narrative and no expert commentaries.
 By filming over one complete day, we had access to the struggles and resolutions that often occur many times in an average day.
-Through personal stories, GO PUBLIC will be a film that articulates the experiences of navigating a typical day in public school.
+Through personal stories, GO PUBLIC is a film that articulates the experiences of navigating a typical day in public school.